USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_debug.md

 * [Visit the category](https://forum.cmascenter.org/categories) that best describes your issue.

-* For example, if you are having an issue running CMAQ [choose the category](https://forum.cmascenter.org/c/cmaq/run-time-errors-and-issues/14)
+* For example, if you are having an issue running CMAQ [choose the category cmaq runtime issues](https://forum.cmascenter.org/c/cmaq/run-time-errors-and-issues/14)

 * Or choose the [parent CMAQ category](https://forum.cmascenter.org/c/cmaq/7)